windley/CS462-Event-Edition/design_exercises/URI-exercise.md

 _This exercise depends on each group having access to the Internet._

-Complete the following in your supergroup.
-You will have 20-30 minutes.
+Complete the following as an individual or a group.
+The exercise should take 30-60 minutes.

 1. Review the axioms in http://www.w3.org/DesignIssues/Axioms.html and cool URIs in http://www.w3.org/Provider/Style/URI
 2. Go to Amazon.com.
 Observe the URLs as you click through the site.
 Critique the URL design.